 The popular notion that food in Britain is nothing but organ meat cooked into pies and bland, mushy peas should be really be cast aside, especially since the quality of food even in rural areas can really be top-notch, and Pembrokeshire is no exception.
 There are a lot of great places to eat in Pembrokeshire with many restaurants serving delicious local produce and inventive seafood dishes.

-If you’re looking for a good pub lunch nearby, head the Rising Sun Inn in Pelcomb Bridge.
+If you’re looking for a good pub lunch, head to the Rising Sun Inn in Pelcomb Bridge near the town of Haverfordwest.
 This place serves daily local seafood specials, traditional pub fare, and has some great beers on tap all at an affordable price.
 Make sure to book ahead for dinner in peak season, as it is a popular spot for families.

 If you’ve based yourself in Tenby, there are a couple of great lunch and dinner options there.
 If you want a really good Italian pizza, look no further than Top Joe’s.
 They also have a great wine list.